 - III.
-Qualitative Analysis.
-(First Half-Year.)
-Six hours per week.
-Mo., We., Fr., 1:00 to 2:45.
+Qualitative Analysis.-(First Half-Year.)-Six hours per week.
+Mo., We., Fr., 2:45 to 4:30.
 (Three term hours.) - IV.
-Quantitative Analysis; gravimetric and volumetric. -(Second Half-Year.)-Six hours per week, Mo., We., Fr., 2:45 to 4:30.
+Quantitative Analysis; gravimetric and volumetric.-(Second Half-Year.)-Six hours per week, Mo., We., Fr., 2:45 to 4:30.
 (Three term hours.)
 Open to students who have taken qualitative analysis.
-The work will be upon simple salts and minerals. - V. Organic Chemistry.-Recitations and Laboratory practice.-(First Half-Year.)-Four hours per week.
-Tu., 10:30 and 2:45; Th., 1:00 to 2:45.
+The work will be upon simple salts and minerals. - V. Organic Chemistry.-Recitations and Laboratory practice. -(First Half-Year.)-Four hours per week.
+Tu., 10:45 and 1:00 to 2:45; Th., 1:00 to 2:45.
 (Three term hours.)
 Students make and test the great classes of general organic compounds.
 Required of all students who select Chemistry as their major subject. - VI.
-Organic Chemistry.
-(Second Half-Year.)
-Advanced Course.
+Organic Chemistry.-(Second Half-Year.)-Advanced Course.
 A continuation of Course V. Topic work along the line of recent discoveries.
 Attention will be given to industrial applications.
 Four hours per week.
-Tu., 10:30 and 2:45; Th., 1:00 to 2:45.
+Tu., 10:45 and 1:00 to 2:45; Th., 1:00 to 2:45.
 (Three term hours.)
 Required of all students who select Chemistry as their major subject. - VII.
 Quantitative Analysis.-(First Half-Year.)-Six hours per week.
 Mo., We., Fr., 2:45 to 4:30.
 (Three term hours.)
 There will be technical analysis, such as the examination of coal; limestone; water; milk and foods, for adulterations.
 Course IV. is required before this course can be selected. - VIII.
 Quantitative Analysis.-(Second Half-Year.)-Six hours per week.
 (Three term hours.)
 Time of work arranged after class is organized.
 Work will be along technical lines.
 Chemistry of clays and glazes.-Chemistry of India rubber, Chemistry of cements, and Agricultural Chemistry may be selected. - 57